mharty3/streamlit-las-viewer/README.md

 # Streamlit LAS Viewer for Denver Datas Drivers
 An example streamlit app for visualizing log curves in las files.
 This repo is for a discussion for the Denver Data Drivers on July 28, 2020.
+The app is hosted on Heroku, and is running [here](https://streamlit-las-viewer.herokuapp.com/).

 ## Python environment set up
 If you want to follow along with the demonstration, you will need to set up a Python development environment with the required packages.
 The best way to do that is to use the conda package.
 If you don't have it, download and install miniconda from [here](https://docs.conda.io/en/latest/miniconda.html).